 The first step is to either remove the page itself or 301 it elsewhere so that it can't be crawled and indexed.
 This prevents users and crawlers from getting to it, but the URL will still be in the index, and the page can still be found in the cache.
 That's where this tool comes in.

 Enter the URL that you want to remove, click continue, then select whether you want it removed from the search results and the cache, just from the cache or if you want an entire directory removed.
 Clicking Submit Request adds it to the removal queue.
-Typically this request will be processed in 2-12 hours.
+Typically this request will be processed in two to 12 hours.

 Here's where you find out about the errors that Google has detected when crawling your site over the past 90 days.
 This is an invaluable tool as it can absolutely help you identify a variety of issues on your site, from server errors to missing pages, and errors in between.

 GWT shows you the number of errors, lists the pages, and shows a graph of your count over time for that particular error so you can see whether it's been a gradual change or a more sudden occurrence (perhaps a code push caused unforeseen errors with a section of the site that no one noticed).

 This section should be a frequent port of call, as you keep an eye out for any new issues that could be impacting the crawling of your site.
 If your site has either a mobile presence or is in Google News, you will see tabs dedicated to any crawl errors specific to those products.

 The crawl stats section gives you an idea of how fast the crawlers are able to read pages on your site.
 Spikes are to be expected here, but if you see a sustained drop in pages crawled, or a sustained spike in time spent downloading a page, or in the size of a page, then that's an indication that you should take a look and see what's changed on your site – perhaps you added a new partner module that's created a bigger than expected addition to the footprint on your site.